GAMES-UChile/Wasserstein-Fourier/README.md

 * PGA_fungi.ipynb             : principal geodesic analysis for the fungi dataset, as well as GPCA on Gaussian distributions for informative purpose
 * interpolant_C_elegans.ipynb : geodesic path between two signals from the C. elegans database using the proposed WF distance
 * toolbox/                    : contains the code for all the algorithms presented in the paper such as principal geodesic analysis, knn and softmax.
-* figures                     : some of the figures produce by the code
+* figures                     : some of the figures produced by the code
 * data                        : small dataset and/or preprocessed dataset.
 Larger dataset could be freely downloaded online: [Urbansound8k](https://urbansounddataset.weebly.com/urbansound8k.html).